 I did a drive-by (not a shooting!) of the hotel earlier in the day as I was going to park in the parking structure for the hotel anyway.
 Note that it is not a Hyatt-ran parking structure, so no Hyatt GP points are earned for parking.
-The walk parking from the parking structure was shorter than some walks I have taken at other hotels from a hotel-owned lot.
+The walk from the parking structure was shorter than some walks I have taken at other hotels from a hotel-owned lot.
 I could tell that the hotel was already crowded but check in was not for another 3-4 hours.
-I walked in the lobby at about 5:15 and had to wait for a clerk to help me; however I was first in line and the wait was minimal, even though they were at full capacity.
+Later in the day, I walked in the lobby at about 5:15 and had to wait for a clerk to help me; however I was first in line and the wait was minimal, even though they were at full capacity.
 The front desk clerk was very nice.
-There was no hiccups with my reservation and off I went to my room… on the second floor.
+There were no hiccups with my reservation and off I went to my room… on the second floor.

 The room I got could not have been farther from the elevator, but I was very surprised when I entered the room.
 The pictures that I had seen from Hyatt’s website, I thought were for a suite.
 I thought wrong.
 As you walk in, there’s a mini-bar and built-in desk/work area to the immediate right.
 Straight ahead there’s a couch and coffee table.
 Then there’s the TV that is in the middle of the room, that swivels so you can either watch it sitting on the couch or laying in bed.
 The bed, by the way, is one of the most comfortable beds I have ever slept in (hotel or otherwise).
 Most of this is seen below in the picture.